slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 > If you want to avoid getting branches other than master, you can add the `--track master` argument after `add`.
 However, that will mean that if you need to pull a different branch, you'll need to explicitly fetch it.

-_If_ you also forked the brackets-shell repository, repeat this command for brackets-shell.

 #### Getting the latest changes

 Getting the latest changes on the Brackets `master` branch is a two-step process.
 First: